artsy/README/careers/ladder.md

           <li>Can manage Directors as well as EMs.</li>
           <li>Can drive Director hiring pipeline.</li>
           <li>Grows engineering leaders.</li>
-          <li>Provides the right balance of direction and empowerment so EMs, TLs, and teams make decisions that are aligned with the company and engineering strategy and goals.</li>
+          <li>Provides the right balance of direction and empowerment so EMs and teams make decisions that are aligned with the company and engineering strategy and goals.</li>
         </ul>
       </td>
       <td class="border-top">